Graph Regularized PCA: Introduction

 \section{Introduction}

-High-dimensional datasets in fields like biology, neuroscience, high-energy physics, and finance often exhibit complex dependencies that violate the assumption of \emph{isotropic residual noise} \cite{tipping1999probabilistic} inherent to classical dimensionality reduction.
+Multivariate datasets in fields like biology, neuroscience, high-energy physics, and finance often exhibit complex dependencies that can challenge the assumption of \emph{isotropic residual noise} \cite{tipping1999probabilistic} often invoked in classical dimensionality reduction.
 Nevertheless, principal component analysis (PCA) remains a cornerstone of data exploration owing to its transparency, analytic tractability, and direct interpretability \cite{jolliffe1986principal}.
 PCA yields orthogonal components that maximize variance and establish a linear correspondence between observed variables and principal directions.
-However, in the presence of structured dependencies arising from spatial or temporal couplings, PCA can conflate signal and noise, thereby reducing interpretability and stability in high-dimensional regimes \cite{dyer2023why}.
-A variety of extensions have been proposed to mitigate these limitations: manifold-learning approaches such as diffusion maps \cite{coifman2005diffusion} and Laplacian or Hessian eigenmaps \cite{donoho2003hessian,giannakis2012nlsa} that recover smooth, low-dimensional geometry underlying high-dimensional data distributions; structured spiked-matrix models that characterize inference limits under correlated noise \cite{barbier2023fundamental}; and formulations that reinterpret PCA within information-geometric or dynamical frameworks \cite{shinn2023phantom,quinn2019inpca}.
+However, in the presence of structured dependencies arising from spatial or temporal couplings, PCA can conflate signal and noise, thereby reducing interpretability \cite{dyer2023why}.
+A variety of extensions have been proposed to mitigate these limitations: manifold-learning approaches such as diffusion maps \cite{coifman2005diffusion} and Laplacian or Hessian eigenmaps \cite{donoho2003hessian,giannakis2012nlsa} that recover smooth, low-dimensional geometry underlying high-dimensional data distributions; structured spiked-matrix models that characterize inference limits under correlated noise \cite{barbier2023fundamental}; graph- and manifold-regularized variants of PCA that augment the low-rank reconstruction with a Laplacian smoothness penalty \cite{jiang2013graph,zhang2013lowrank,shahid2015robust,feng2019pca}; and formulations that reinterpret PCA within information-geometric or dynamical frameworks \cite{shinn2023phantom,quinn2019inpca}.
 Together, these developments have reframed PCA as a general platform for structured and interpretable representation learning.